asweigart/pyautogui/docs/roadmap.rst

 Future features planned (specific versions not planned yet):

+- A tool for determining why an image can't be found in a particular screenshot.
+(This is a common source of questions for users.)
 - Full compatibility on Raspberry Pis.
 - "Wave" function, which is used just to see where the mouse is by shaking the mouse cursor a bit.
 A small helper function.
 - locateNear() function, which is like the other locate-related screen reading functions except it finds the first instance near an xy point on the screen.